 Lesson learned: never trust a ‘short-cut’ in unknown terrain.
 It invites disaster.

 We had set out from Kochi, and stayed the night in Munnar.
-We had driven up to Pettimudi early in the morning and from there taken the tiring 18-km up and down hilly trail to Edamalakudi.
+We had driven up to Pettimudi early in the morning and from there taken the tiring 18 kilometres up and down hilly trail to Edamalakudi.
 Finishing our interviews in the panchayat, we thought we would be clever the next morning.
-Why struggle with those gruelling 18-km again?
+Why struggle with those gruelling 18 kilometres again?
 We could take the ‘short-cut’ and go up the other direction.
 Towards Valparai in Tamil Nadu’s Coimbatore district.
-That would be steeply uphill, but a mere 8-10 km.
+That would be steeply uphill, but a mere 8-10 kilometres.
 And Valparai was not too much further by road to Kochi than Munnar was.

 But this was elephant territory and we were stuck.

-(Tip: however bad your old shoes, never use new ones for a long, uphill trek.
-I did).
+Tip: however bad your old shoes, never use new ones for a long, uphill trek as I did.

 What should have been an eight-kilometre walk turned out to be more like 25.
 With heavy bags and backpacks, mainly cameras and water, that took over eight hours.
-We did get to relax a half hour at the river Edamalayar — with no elephants in sight.
+We did get to relax a half-hour at the river Edamalayar — with no elephants in sight.
 And we were lucky this was the dry season.
 Come the rains, blood-sucking leeches rule this route.
-All this meant that by the time we reached Valparai we had covered over 40-km since we had set out from Pettimudi 36 hours earlier.
-It felt like a hundred.
+All this meant that by the time we reached Valparai we had covered over 40 kilometres since we had set out from Pettimudi 36 hours earlier.
+It felt like a 100.
 And we still hadn’t seen an elephant.